aruntheja-3/Ansible-Practice/README.md

 ## Step 5: Modifying your hosts file

+Okay, now we know a little bit about both the playbooks and inventory.
+Let's check out the `hosts` file first in order to set up the node we'll SSH into.

 Both of these files are located at `/etc/ansible/`.
 Just in case you're new to Linux, /etc/ is generally where all configuration management files are located, and Ansible is no exception.